ucarlos/Romanjize/README.md

-# uly-minor-tools
+# Romanjize
-A small collection of tools made in Python.
+A small program to Romanize Japanese tags or convert Japanese tags into English